Eat the rich & billionaire philanthropy

 🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

-I'm still trying to define what a "lifestyle audit" means for me, but right now, I'm trying to see the bigger picture of where I fit in on the global scale - carbon emissions and all.
+See the bigger picture of where you fit in on the global scale—carbon emissions and all.
 Yes, no one individual is responsible for the climate crisis, BUT, the more we emit, the more control we likely have over solutions.
-I love using Joro, which shows you how your spending habits stack up with carbon emissions.
-It's a very helpful tool in deciding how much to fret (or not) over my own life choices.
+We love using Commons, which shows you how your spending habits stack up with carbon emissions.
+It's a very helpful tool in deciding how much to fret (or not) over our own life choices.

 You've heard me say this MULTIPLE times already.
 Switching where you bank/invest, either fully or partially, is one of the simplest high-impact steps to take, especially since many of us ARE the “rich” in “eat the rich”.
-Our actions absolutely matter, and I want to help you — if you haven’t switched your bank/investment account(s) yet, what’s stopping you?
+Our actions absolutely matter, and we want to help you — if you haven’t switched your bank/investment account(s) yet, what’s stopping you? 💡 We used Mighty Deposits to switch banks and Carbon Collective for investment accounts.

 4. Fund culture change.

 The great thing about having climate privilege is that WE are in charge of the world we’re building.
-I find it really important to put aside money each month/year for cultural shifts I want to see.
-A few examples in my own life include contributing monthly to Grist, which reports on climate solutions, Wikipedia, which keeps info free, and most recently, I’m contributing to Create the Future’s crowdfunding campaign.
+We find it really important to put aside money each month/year for cultural shifts we want to see.
+A few examples in our own life include contributing monthly to Grist, which reports on climate solutions, Wikipedia, which keeps info free, and most recently, we're contributing to Create the Future’s crowdfunding campaign.
 You should too — this climate anthology is amazing.

 5. Ban billionaires.